compasjs/compas/docs/docs/integrations/lint.md

 When `@compas/eslint-plugin` is installed and no config file is present for ESLint and Prettier, Compas will automatically supply the necessary config files.
 You can override this behavior by manually creating the config files.

----

-TODO: figure out how we show to the user that files are available to lint

-TODO: What happens on slower setups?

----

 ## Limitations